 After returning the man's smile, I stared out the window.
 Late night London was a different world than day.
 It was a lot less crowded, and a lot more interesting.
 This particular evening at the beginning of September was mild and dry.

 Squire cabs were much speedier than Muggle ones and always in demand.
 Once, I had to make do with the non-magical variety and had sworn to the driver that running would've been faster.
-The inability to squeeze through traffic, literally, was a real handicap for un-enchanted vehicles.
-My dad told me that Muggles say ignorance is bliss.
+The inability to squeeze through traffic, literally, was a handicap for un-enchanted vehicles.
+Dad said Muggles have a saying, ignorance is bliss.
 Not for me.
 I'd been stupidly happy before.
 It didn't last.
 These days, I preferred smart and mostly content.

 I'd finished scratching out a report by the time the cab pulled up to a familiar corner in a wizard section of the city.
 A flickering illumination sign advertised the Blue Moon Agency.
 It was housed within the door of the building neighbours called an eyesore.
-I termed it shabby chic.
-Paying the cabbie and promising to send his greeting on to my uncle, I looked up at the dimly lit second floor windows of my flat and grinned.
+I grinned up at the dimly lit second floor windows of my flat.
 Faded paint, grimy windows and all, this place was home.

-When I released the wards on the agency door, a weird shiver crawled down my spine.
+When I released the wards on the agency's front door, a weird shiver crawled down my spine.
 Glancing around the empty reception area, I shrugged it off.
 Maybe I was just cold.

 The darkness didn't help.
 Orion Mortimer Black would give a bloke in need the coat off his back, but begrudged the illumination company every Galleon paid for an orb, candle, or torch.
-His sister, my mother Andromeda, wasn't a skinflint like Morty, yet preached the value of saving constantly.
-I was a sore trial and disappointment to her.
-I remained unconverted to thriftiness, believing somebody in my family had to keep the economy going.
+His half-sister, my mother Andromeda, wasn't a skinflint like Morty, yet preached the value of saving constantly.
+I was a sore trial and disappointment to her, unconverted to thriftiness.
+Somebody in my family had to keep the economy going.

 The corridor leading to the offices from the reception area was spartan.
 Only black and white photographs recording my uncle's travels in exotic locales enlivened the shadowed walls.
 I made a conscious effort to tread quietly.
 After almost failing stealth during Auror training, my footsteps since then have been mostly silent—unless I tripped over something, or brushed against a fragile item that fell and broke.
 That ability gave me a moment, standing in the doorway of Morty's office, to recover from the shock of seeing the man seated in a battered leather chair within.

-Evan Rosier II, alumni of Slytherin House, son of a Death Eater and my ex, lounged elegantly, making desultory conversation.
+Evan Rosier the second, alumni of Slytherin House, son of a Death Eater and my ex, lounged elegantly, making desultory conversation.
 I acknowledged grudgingly that for a lying cheat, Evan had lovely manners.
-He'd chat civilly with anyone, even people he thought Muggle-loving scum, like me.
+He'd chat civilly with anyone, even people he thought Muggle-loving scum.

-Over a year had passed since the wizard had tried to sway his naive Hufflepuff fiancée to the Dark Side, as Dad put it, and I'd seen past the blue-eyed, fair haired looks and charm to the real man beneath the façade.
-Rosier still did a bang-up job at pretending to be just a wealthy young businessman, but I was no longer impressed.
+Over a year had passed since he'd tried to sway his naive Hufflepuff fiancée to the Dark Side, as Dad put it, and I'd seen past the blue-eyed, fair haired looks and charm to the real man beneath the façade.
+Evan still did a bang-up job at pretending to be just a wealthy young businessman, but I was no longer impressed.
 The ugly look and uglier words I received when giving back the engagement ring tarnished that golden image forever.

 My uncle chuckled politely when his visitor made a dry comment about Ireland's luck in winning the recent Quidditch World Cup.
 I smirked.
 Evan had probably bet on Bulgaria.

-Raking his hand through salt-and-pepper spiky hair, Morty's dark eyes brightened to see me.
+Morty raked a hand through salt-and-pepper spiky hair.
+His dark eyes brightened to see me.
 "Tonks!
 I knew you'd come through, luv."
 He gestured to his client.
 "Rosier Industries is the company that hired us."

 I handed over the film to my uncle, acknowledging Evan with a slight nod as I picked up a heavy sack of Galleons.
-The money made the knowledge that I had inadvertently helped someone who wouldn't get my spit if he caught on fire a lot more palatable.
+The money made the knowledge that I had inadvertently helped someone who wouldn't get my spit if he caught on fire easier to swallow.
 My best mate Julia and I had been planning on hitting Diagon Alley on a shopping spree whenever I could afford to go.
 That time was now.

 I schooled my features to hide the irritation he no doubt intended by using my despised first name.
 I wasn't a big believer in speaking civilly to people I loathed.
 My parents raised me with the Muggle creed of, "If you can't say something nice, don't say anything at all."